-Dementia information in Hindi, Chinese and more languages
+Dementia information in Chinese, Punjabi and more languages

-Hindi, Mandarin and Cantonese are some of the most-spoken languages in Canada.
+Mandarin, Cantonese and Punjabi are some of the most-spoken languages in Canada.
 Find essential facts about dementia in multiple languages here.

 What is dementia?